postmanlabs/labs-docs/src/pages/docs/postman-flows/flows-query-language/data-manipulation.md

 ## Return part of a string using substring

-The first number is optional and specifies the offset, the second is the number of characters you are selecting, negative numbers can also be used for the offest.
+The first number is optional and specifies the offset, and the second is the number of characters you are selecting.
+Negative numbers can also be used for the offest.

 ### FQL